Map

 Download the Map

 The recovery plan for the Kroombit Tinkerfrog includes an ex-situ component (captive breeding) that is managed by Currumbin Wildlife Sanctuary.
-The aim of the ex-situ program is to release genetically diverse, captive bred frogs into the wild to supplement existing populations and repopulate sites where Kroombit Tinkerfrogs have gone locally extinct.
+The aim of the ex-situ program is to release genetically diverse frogs bred in managed care into the wild to supplement existing populations and repopulate sites where Kroombit Tinkerfrogs have gone locally extinct.
 In addition to serving as an insurance population against extinction in the wild, the ex-situ population of Kroombit Tinkerfrog is an important source of behavioral and reproductive information for this little-known species.

 Kroombit Tinkerfrog Recovery Program Timeline: